-With hundreds of episodes to its credit, watching Naruto is one of the biggest undertakings an anime fan can pursue.
-While audiences need to watch it in its entirety to know what's going on – minus any filler arcs that don't interest them – they may want to be a bit more selective when it comes to re-watching.
+With hundreds of episodes to the series' credit, watching Naruto is one of the biggest undertakings an anime fan can pursue.
+While audiences need to watch it in its entirety to know what's going on - minus any filler arcs that don't interest them - they may want to be more selective when it comes to rewatching.

-To figure out which parts are worth one's time, it's good to know the most exceptional arcs.
-Everyone has their personal favorites, but certain arcs contain some of the best fight scenes and most poignant emotional moments to be found across Naruto, Naruto Shippuden, and Boruto.
+To figure out which parts are worth your time, it's good to know the most exceptional arcs.
+Everyone has their personal favorites, but certain arcs contain some of the best fight scenes and most poignant emotional moments found across Naruto, Naruto Shippuden, and Boruto.

 This arc sees Pain and his lackeys invading Konoha, reveals the devastating tale of Kakashi's father's suicide, and shows Hinata confessing her love for Naruto and fighting on his behalf.

 What's more, the titular protagonist really shines in this arc.
 Naruto is able to understand Pain's motivations and sympathize with him, even after all the damage he's done, but the hero still holds him accountable for his actions.

 For the first time, the former outcast is hailed as a champion, making this one of the most emotionally satisfying arcs of all time.